Since my little Katie is sick, I thought I would share my witch doctor remedies for eradicating those bad bugs that knock us down from time to time.

 - good sources of C: Goji Berries, rose hips, raw organic acerola cherry powder

-Right now, we use dried elderberries.
+Right now, we use dried elderberries (affiliate link).
 I’ll be searching for local sources of fresh organically grown elderberries this summer to freeze for the year.

 - Use about ½-1 inch of fresh ginger per cup of water.
 I use about 3 ½ inches in 7 cups of water.